IABTechLab/uid2docs/docs/guides/integration-mobile-overview.md

 - Refreshing the UID2 token
 - Storing the UID2 token

-For additional flexibility, UID2 also provides alternative methods for some of the features and complementary products, such as Google GMA/IMA Plugins (described later in this document).
+For additional flexibility, UID2 also provides alternative methods for some of the features and complementary products, such as UID2 Google GMA/IMA Plugins (described in the stated guides below).

 ## Client-Side or Client-Server Integration